 Go to the Settings menu and click on the API Integrations option under the Channel section.
 You'll see a list of the channels that we have API partnerships with.
 Click on Connect TripAdvisor to get started.

-When you get back to OwnerRez, you'll see an "TripAdvisor Channel" page with some settings at the top and some property mappings at the bottom.
-There is now an authorized connection in place between TripAdvisor and OwnerRez that the system will use to make updates.
+You'll see a "TripAdvisor Channel" page with some settings at the top and some property mappings at the bottom.

 This is the dashboard in OwnerRez for your TripAdvisor API integration.
 This page will show you the status of your properties, the TripAdvisor listings connected to them and when OwnerRez and TripAdvisor last communicated.
 You will come back to this page on a regular basis to see what's going on and change global settings for your TripAdvisor API integration.